 \subsection{Diffusion Visualization of Semantic Selectivity in Latent Groups}

-To conduct the diffusion visualization with MIG-Vis, we select two key components: a \textbf{reference image} $\mathbf{y}_0$ that serves as the base for the editing process described in Section \ref{subsec:semantic_editing}, and a \textbf{specific neural latent group} $\mathbf{z}_g$ \textbf{from a target image}, which serves as the target latent group for our MI-guided synthesis.
-We visualize images synthesized by MIG-Vis under varying guidance strengths, $ \gamma \in\{2,5,10\}$.
-In Fig.~\ref{fig:probe_main}(A), a frontal-view face and a table are used as the reference images.
-Both of them are guided towards the neural latent groups of a target rotated pear.
-In Fig.~\ref{fig:probe_main}(B), a car and a hedgehog serve as the reference images, and both are guided toward the neural latent groups of a target plane.
-Our visual-semantic selectivity findings are as follows:
+To perform diffusion-based visualization with MIG-Vis, we select two key components: an \textbf{original image} $\mathbf{y}_0$, which serves as the starting point for the editing process described in Section \ref{subsec:semantic_editing}, and a \textbf{neural latent group} $\mathbf{z}_g$, which we perturb for MI-guided synthesis.
+We generate images using MIG-Vis under different guidance strengths, $\gamma \in \{-10,-5,5, 10\}$.
+In Fig.~\ref{fig:probe_main}, a frontal-view face, a car, a strawberry, and a table are used as the original images.
+For each case, we perturb the corresponding neural latent with both positive and negative $\gamma$.
+The resulting visual-semantic selectivity is summarized as follows:

-\textbf{(1) Latent Group 1: Intra-Category Pose.} Probing Latent Group 1 modulates intra-category, pose-related features, for instance the rotation of the face and car objects.
-This finding is consistent with the rotation supervision applied to this group's dimensions.
-Crucially, the objects' category remain stable throughout all these synthesis, indicating that this latent group disentangles pose variations from semantic content.
+\textbf{(1) Latent Group 1: Pose.} Probing Latent Group 1 primarily modulates pose-related features, such as the rotation of faces and cars.
+This aligns with the rotation supervision applied to this group’s dimensions.
+Importantly, object category remains unchanged across all synthesized images, indicating that this latent group separates pose variation from other semantic content.